OSCE's monitoring on line of contact between Azerbaijani, Armenian troops ends without incident

 Trend:

-Ceasefire monitoring on the line of contact between Azerbaijani and Armenia troops held on March 4 in the direction of Fuzuli district in accordance with the mandate of the Personal Representative of the OSCE Chairperson-in-Office, ended without incident, Trend reports with reference to the Azerbaijani Defense Ministry.
+Ceasefire monitoring on the line of contact between Azerbaijani and Armenia troops held on March 11 on the line of contact between Azerbaijani and Armenian troops in Aghdam district in accordance with the mandate of the Personal Representative of the OSCE Chairperson-in-Office, ended without incident, Trend reports with reference to the Azerbaijani Defense Ministry.

-The Personal Representative's field assistants of the OSCE Chairperson-in-Office Ghenadie Petrica and Simon Tiller carried out the monitoring exercise on the Azerbaijani side.
+On the Azerbaijani side, the monitoring was held by field assistants of the Personal Representative of the OSCE Chairperson-in-Office Ghennadie Petrica and Martin Schuster.

-The Personal Representative’s field assistants of the OSCE Chairperson-in-Office Mihail Olaru and Martin Schuster carried out the monitoring on the Azerbaijani territories occupied and controlled by Armenian armed forces.
+On the Azerbaijani territories occupied and controlled by Armenian armed forces, the monitoring was conducted by field assistants of the Personal Representative of the OSCE Chairperson-in-Office Mihail Olaru and Ognjen Jovic.

 The conflict between the two South Caucasus countries began in 1988 when Armenia made territorial claims against Azerbaijan.
 As a result of the ensuing war, Armenian armed forces occupied 20 percent of Azerbaijan, including the Nagorno-Karabakh region and seven surrounding districts.